HPLearning/HPLearning.github.io/_posts/2014-07-19-David-Lowerly.markdown

 ---
 layout: default
 modal-id: 1
-Fun Fact: Rapper
+Fun: Rapper
 img: WhoIsYou.png
 alt: image-alt
 project-date: April 2014
 Name: David Lowerly
-Who is He: Cofounder and CMO
+Who: Cofounder and CMO
 description: This is where the bio will go

 ---